Albrecht von Rechenberg

-Albrecht von Rechenberg, Albrecht Freiherr von Rechenberg or Georg Albrecht Julius Heinrich Friedrich Carl Ferdinand Maria Freiherr von Rechenberg (born 15 September 1861, Madrid; died 26 February 1935, Berlin) was a German jurist, diplomat and a politician who served as Governor of German East Africa and as a member of the Imperial Diet (German: Reichstag).
+Albrecht von Rechenberg, Albrecht Freiherr von Rechenberg or Georg Albrecht Julius Heinrich Friedrich Carl Ferdinand Maria Freiherr von Rechenberg (born 15 September 1861, Madrid.
+Died 26 February 1935, Berlin) was a German jurist, diplomat and politician who served as Governor of German East Africa and as a member of the Imperial Diet (German: Reichstag).

 Family

 Albrecht von Rechenberg was born in Madrid, Spain.
 As the son of a Prussian aristocrat by birth, his Roman Catholic family traced its origins back to Meissen in mediaeval times, with the title Baron (German: Freiherr) conferred in the 16th, and confirmed by a coat of arms in the 17th century.
 His father, Julius von Rechenberg (1812-1892), whose own father was later a Royal Prussian Privy Councillor, hailed from a long tradition in diplomatic service.
 His mother, Helene Fiedler (1841–1911), came from a family of bankers.
 He married Gabriele Mittenzweig (1875–1965), daughter of a medical director (German: Medizinalrat), in Marienbad, in 1914, but in their marriage, they bore no child.
 Unlike his predecessors, he left no memoirs and there is no biography of his life.